The 8 Best Proofpoint Competitors & Alternatives in 2026

 Compliance and Privacy at Its Core

 Privacy and compliance are central to Teramind’s design.
-The platform supports compliance with major regulations such as GDPR, HIPAA, and PCI DSS by providing necessary tools to enforce policies and maintain audit trails.
+The platform supports compliance with major regulations such as GDPR, HIPAA, PCI DSS, SOX, FISMA, ISO 27001, and NERC by providing necessary tools to enforce policies and maintain audit trails.

-In addition, its privacy features, such as anonymization of user data, ensure that monitoring practices respect user privacy and comply with legal standards.
+In addition, its privacy features, such as anonymization of user data and redaction of sensitive content, ensure that monitoring practices respect user privacy and comply with legal standards.
 These features make Teramind an ideal choice for sectors where regulatory compliance is critical.

 Recommended → Proofpoint vs. Teramind comparison.